openstack/openstack-manuals/doc/config-reference/source/tables/cinder-auth.rst

    * - **[DEFAULT]**
      -
    * - ``auth_strategy`` = ``keystone``
-     - (StrOpt) The strategy to use for auth.
+     - (String) The strategy to use for auth.
 Supports noauth or keystone.